EvidentSecurity/aws_metadata/README.md

 1. The class name.
 We removed the MD(metadata) from the name since this gem also has the StackOutput namespace and it's all really metadata.
 2. `AWS::InstMD.meta_data` to `AWS::Instance.metadata`.
 We changed meta_data to metadata to be consistent with the naming in our SDK and APIs.
 3. The `AWS::Instance.dynamic.instance_identity.document` returns a Hashish object you can call methods on, rather than a JSON document that has to be parsed manually into a hash.
 So `AWS::Instance.dynamic.instance_identity.document.account_id` just works.
 4. We added the ability to have stubbed responses returned.
-See the usage section below.
+See the usage section above.

+## Dependencies
+ Ruby >= 2.0
+ aws-sdk gem

 ## Contributing